FIT3170-Weather/weather-alerts/README.md

 - If a new warning is found, an email is sent to the user.
 - The email contains the warning message and the location of the warning.
 - Emails are sent via SendGrid
-- A template .env file is provided for the user to fill in their email and password.
+- A template .env file is provided for the user to fill in their SendGrid verified single sender email and API key.

 ## Software Requirements